Razzeeyy/godot-networked-instancing-example/README.md

 * `var data : Dictionary` -- this dictionary gets sent from master to puppets if replicated is set to true
 * `replicate(reliable=true)` -- this function can be called to replicate the data dictionary over to puppets, will only work on masters.
 Doesn't usually need to be called directly, it's called automatically under the hood.
 Although you can call it directly if you've disabled automatic replication and want to control exactly when the replication data is sent out.

+#### SyncTransform2D

+This node simplifies synchronization of `Node2D` nodes over network.
+It will automatically replicate and apply parent's transform.
+**It writes/reads it's state to `data.transform` be careful not to manipulate it unless you know what you're doing.**

+* subclasses [SyncNode](#SyncNode), hence all SyncNode properties apply
+* `var interpolate : bool` -- whether or not received transform should be interpolated (smoothed motion)
+* `var lerp_speed : bool` -- how much of interpolation to apply if `interpolate` is enabled

+#### SyncTransform3D

+Pretty much the same as [SyncTransform2D](#SyncTransform2D) but works on `Spatial` nodes.

+#### SyncRigidBody2D

+This node simplifies synchronization of `RigidBody2D` nodes.
+It will automatically replicate rigidbody state and apply it.
+This node attempts to extrapolate/dead reckon on missing packets, also allows sleeping puppet bodies to sleep until they recieve a packet with actual movement from the master.
+**It writes/reads it's state to `data.transform`, `data.linear_velocity`, `data.angular_velocity` be careful not to manipulate it unless you know what you're doing.**

+* subclasses [SyncNode](#SyncNode), hence all SyncNode properties apply
+* `var interpolate : bool` -- whether or not received transform should be interpolated (smoothed motion)
+* `var lerp_speed : bool` -- how much of interpolation to apply if `interpolate` is enabled
+* `var epsilon : bool` -- position/force difference threshold above which body will forcefully woken up (if sleeping) and made to reconcile
+* **`integrate_forces(state)` -- due to godot limitations you should call this function in your parent's node `_integrate_forces(state)` function, [see example here](https://github.com/Razzeeyy/godot-networked-instancing-example/blob/master/examples/rigid_body_2d/avatar.gd#L19).**

+#### SyncRigidBody3D

+Pretty much the same as [SyncRigidBody2D](#SyncRigidBody2D) but works on `RigidBody` nodes.

 ### Changelog